Roald87/TwinCatChangelog/docs/tc3.md

 -   XAE had problems if a percent sign (%) was used with attribute `'TcLinkTo'`.
 -   Automation Interface: Change of encrypt file did not change the encryption of the file.
 -   Automation Interface: ConsumeXml changes were overridden by closing tab dialog.
--   Converting of TwinCAT 2 tsm did not work properly, reference was not set to an instance of an object if adding task reference to PLC.
+-   Converting of TwinCAT 2 `.tsm` did not work properly, reference was not set to an instance of an object if adding task reference to PLC.
 -   Task got allocated port number.

 #### IO